 Traveling with an English or French Bulldog within the United States?
 Read on to find out how to make it happen...

 Diving deeper into the snub nose breed issue: Bulldogs often face the biggest challenges, particularly when it comes to air travel within the U.S. At this time, pet safe airlines limit or altogether restrict the shipment of Bulldogs.

-Delta does not accept American, English or French Bulldogs at any time, regardless of age or weight.
+Delta & United Airlines do not accept American, English or French Bulldogs at any time, regardless of age or weight.